imjpfeliciano/flask-api-vercel-docker/README.md

 - GET `http://localhost:5001/` - Will return a sample json with `Hello, World!` message
 - GET `http://localhost:5001/api/` - Will return a sample json with `Hello, API!` message
+- GET `http://localhost:5001/api/docs` - Provides Swagger UI with all information about available endpoints

 ### Deployment